victronenergy/venus-influx-loader/README.md

-# Venus Grafana Server
+# Venus Influx Loader

-Venus Grafana Server is a small application that allows reatime monitoring, and historical data analysis of Venus devices.
+Venus Influx Loader is a small application that allows reatime monitoring, and historical data analysis of Venus devices.
 It obtains realtime measurements from Venus devices via MQTT, stores them for later analysis into InfluxDB, and allows visualization via Grafana.

 It supports connection to the Venus devices: